IndigoUnited/js-address/README.md

 ### .generateUrl(value, [absolute])

-Generate an URL from a `value` to be safely used in link tags.
+Generate an URL from a `value` to be used in link tags.

+The value must be encoded, use encodeSegment to encode each segment of the value.
 By default the generated URL will be relative, unless `absolute` is true.

+## .encodeSegment(segment)

+Encodes a segment to be safely used in the URL itself.

+## .decodeSegment(segment)

+Decodes a segment, returning the decoded value

 ### .on(event, fn, [context])